Miho Museum: History

 The museum was the dream of Mihoko Koyama (after whom it is named), founder of the religious organization Shinji Shumeikai which is now said to have some 300,000 members worldwide.
 Furthermore, in the 1990s Koyama commissioned the museum to be built close to the Shumei temple in the Shiga mountains.
+Meanwhile, the Church of World Messianity (世界救世教, Sekai Kyūseikyō), the parent organization from which this Shumeikai came, had opened the "stunning" MOA Museum of Art in the mountains behind Atami in 1982.

+Since its opening in 1997, the museum has been run by the Shumei Cultural Foundation.
+Takeshi Umehara, a scholar of philosophy and religion, served as the museum's first director.